nettoyeurny/pmidipd30/notes.md

   * Added a filler byte in what seemed like the right place, sent the corrected config to the device (via WebMIDI), and it worked.
 Whew...
-  * Once I had a working config and a way to upload it, the rest of the format was straightforward to reverse engineer.
+  * Once I had a working config and a way to upload it, the rest of the format was straightforward to reverse engineer (see pmidipd30.js).

 Device issues:
   * Encoder counts 0, 2, 3, ... going up, but ..., 3, 2, 1, 0 going down.
-  * The encoder channel is the channel of the previous controler, i.e., the encoder is pretty much useless when using multiple channels.
+  * The encoder channel is the channel of the previous controller, i.e., the encoder is pretty much useless when using multiple channels.
   * By default, faders 7 and 8 map to CC 9 and 10, just like crossfader and encoder, so they're useless unless reconfigured (that's the reason I wanted